UiPath/ProcessMining-devkit-connector/documentation/enablement/deliverables.md

 Scripts are provided to extract data and to run transformations and tests.

 ## transformations\
 The dbt project in this folder defines all transformations from input data to the data model of the app.
-The transformations are writtin according to the guidelines as described in [development_best_practices.md](documentation\enablement\development.md).
+The transformations are writtin according to the guidelines as described in [development_best_practices.md](..\development_best_practices.md).

 ## .gitignore
 Generated files from running the transformations are listed.
 The content of this folder could remain the same as in the devkit connector.

-## README
+## README.md
 This section describes instructions on how to use the connector.

 ## license.txt